-During the past year, one survey found 22% of workers have changed the age at which they expect to retire.
-The vast majority said they plan to retire later.
+During the past year, one survey found 13% of workers now plan to retire later than they previously expected.

 For many people, retirement income may come from a variety of sources.
 Here’s a quick review of the six main sources:

 Social Security is the government-administered retirement income program.
 Workers become eligible after paying Social Security taxes for 10 years.
 Benefits are based on each worker’s 35 highest earning years.
 If there are less than 35 years of earnings, non-earning years are averaged in as zero.
-In early 2012, the average monthly benefit was $1,230.¹
+In 2015, the average monthly benefit is estimated at $1,328.¹

 Personal Savings and Investments

-One survey found that 64% of today’s workers expected that their personal savings outside their IRAs and employer-sponsored retirement plans, and investments will be either a major or minor source of retirement funds.
-The same survey found that only 45% of current retirees report personal savings and investments are a source of funds.²
+One survey found that 66% of today’s workers expected that their personal savings and investments outside their IRAs and employer-sponsored retirement plans will be either a major or minor source of retirement funds.
+The same survey found that only 44% of current retirees report personal savings and investments are a source of funds.²